-- Emily Hulme Kozey (Classics), 2019: Philosophia kai Philotechnia: the Techne Theme in the Platonic Dialogues: Seymour Reader in Ancient History and Philosophy, Ormond College, Melbourne; appointed to permanent Lectureship in Philosophy, University of Sydney, from 2022
+- Emily Hulme [as Emily Hulme Kozey] (Classics), 2019: Philosophia kai Philotechnia: the Techne Theme in the Platonic Dialogues: Seymour Reader in Ancient History and Philosophy, Ormond College, Melbourne; appointed to permanent Lectureship in Philosophy, University of Sydney, from 2022

 - Merrick Anderson (Philosophy), 2018: Justice and Prospering: Ancient Debates, Disagreements, and Dilemmas: Keeling Research Fellow, Philosophy, UCL; British Academy Postdoctoral Fellow, UCL

-- Theodore (Ted) Lechterman, 2016: Donors’ Democracy: Private Philanthropy and Political Morality (PhD 2016): research fellow at the Institute for Ethics in AI at the University of Oxford; previously, postdoctoral fellow at Justitia Amplificata, Frankfurt; postdoc at the Stanford McCoy Family Center for Ethics in Society & Center for Philanthropy and Civil Society, Stanford
+- Theodore (Ted) Lechterman, (Politics, joint advisor), 2016: Donors’ Democracy: Private Philanthropy and Political Morality (PhD 2016): research fellow at the Institute for Ethics in AI at the University of Oxford; previously, postdoctoral fellow at Justitia Amplificata, Frankfurt; postdoc at the Stanford McCoy Family Center for Ethics in Society & Center for Philanthropy and Civil Society, Stanford

 - Joseph Clair (Religion), 2013: Discerning the Good in the Letters and Sermons of Augustine: Dean of the College of Christian Studies, Liberal Arts, and Honors, and Associate Professor of Theology, George Fox University

-- Melissa Moschella, 2012: Parental Rights in Education: Assistant Professor of Medical Ethics in the Department of Medicine at Columbia University’s College of Physicians and Surgeons; previously, Assistant Professor of Philosophy, Catholic University of America
+- Melissa Moschella, (Politics), 2012: Parental Rights in Education: Assistant Professor of Medical Ethics in the Department of Medicine at Columbia University’s College of Physicians and Surgeons; previously, Assistant Professor of Philosophy, Catholic University of America

-- Julie Rose, 2012: Leisure: The Resource of Time in Theories of Distributive Justice: Associate Professor of Government, Dartmouth College, previously, postdoctoral fellowships at the Center for Ethics and Society at Stanford and in the Political Theory Project at Brown
+- Julie Rose (Politics), 2012: Leisure: The Resource of Time in Theories of Distributive Justice: Associate Professor of Government, Dartmouth College, previously, postdoctoral fellowships at the Center for Ethics and Society at Stanford and in the Political Theory Project at Brown

-- Joshua Vandiver, 2012: Ambition and Rebellion: Citizen Motivation and the Spirited Passions in the Political Thought of Plato and Xenophon: Assistant Professor, University of Colorado, Colorado Springs; previously, Assistant Professor, Ball State University and Visiting Assistant Professor at Williams and at the University of Chicago
+- Joshua Vandiver (Politics, advisor), 2012: Ambition and Rebellion: Citizen Motivation and the Spirited Passions in the Political Thought of Plato and Xenophon: Assistant Professor, University of Colorado, Colorado Springs; previously, Assistant Professor, Ball State University and Visiting Assistant Professor at Williams and at the University of Chicago

-In most alternating years (next scheduled for Fall 2021), I offer a graduate seminar or reading course now titled ‘Political Theory, Athens to Augustine’.
+In most alternating years (including Fall 2021), I offer a graduate seminar or reading course now titled ‘Political Theory, Athens to Augustine’.
 This course normally attracts a large enrollment of graduate students from several departments, often including Classics, English, History, Philosophy, and Religion as well as Politics.

 Graduate seminars that I have taught at Princeton include: